Pros / Sallie Mae will consider releasing a cosigner after 12 on-time payments.

 Sallie Mae has been involved in student loans for decades, and the high loan limit it offers should be enough for any student to afford an undergraduate degree.
 However, you can't consolidate federal and private loans into a single loan, something that the best private student loan providers can do.

 You can choose between a fixed or variable interest rate, and the repayment length is 12 years.
-This 12-year repayment period is a shorter period of time than other lenders on our lineup offer, which means that you will have to pay more money per month to pay the loan off on time.
+This 12-year repayment period is a shorter period of time than PNC Bank and Wells Fargo, which means that you will have to pay more money per month to pay the loan off on time.
 You can, however, always pay the loan off faster with no penalties if you are able.

 If you're like most students that don't have an established credit history, you may need to have a family member or friend act as a cosigner for the loan.
 This student loan provider offers one of the shortest cosigner release periods – 12 months.
 This means that if you make on-time payments toward the principal and interest on your loan, your cosigner can be released from the loan.
 Additionally, Sallie Mae will give you 12 months of forbearance over the life of the loan.
 Forbearance can be used if you lose your job or run into financial difficulties and can't pay your monthly payments.
 Sallie Mae will let you pause the payments (while interest still accrues) until you regain your financial footing.